-Have we mentioned we love branding?
+Have we mentioned we love branding an not just vehicle wraps?
 What we love most about the art of branding, is that it is such a simple way for our clients to rise above their competition.
 Once a few principles are understood and held to vigorously, your advertising ROI will explode.
 The most important principle of branding for business owners and marketers to understand is consistency and we will discuss a few ways to accomplish this.

 1. The Logo